Stan van den Elzen: Career

-Rosmalen was born in Rosmalen and played for his local team The Black Eagles during his youth years.
+Stan van den Elzen was born in Rosmalen and played for his local team The Black Eagles during his youth years.
 Then, he moved to the academy of Heroes Den Bosch.

 In the 2016–17 season, Van den Elzen made his debut with Heroes Den Bosch in the Dutch Basketball League (DBL) after playing four years with the youth section of the club.

 On 5 August 2020, Van den Elzen signed with Den Helder Suns.
 After a successful season with Den Helder, he won the DBL Most Improved Player award.

 On 23 January 2022, van den Elzen scored a career-high 35 points in an overtime loss against Landstede Hammers.
 He averaged a career best 14.0 points, 2.8 rebounds and 2.9 assists per game in the 2021–22 season.

 On 16 June 2022, he signed a 2-year contract with ZZ Leiden.
 On 12 March 2023, he won the Dutch Basketball Cup with Leiden after defeating Landstede Hammers in the final.